mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Returns the MilestoneMap reference for the user pair, or null if none exists.
 All pin and photo data is managed within Google My Maps.

    - **Notes:**
-       - The actual milestone data (pins, photos, descriptions) is managed within Google My Maps, and this concept primarily stores the reference to the shared map and handles its lifecycle in relation to the partnership.
+       - The actual milestone data (pins, photos, descriptions) is managed within Google My Maps, and this concept primarily stores the reference to the shared map and handles its lifecycle for the duo.
        - closeMileStoneMap would still preserve the map for the user's archive
+        - An issue to resolve with this would be perfecting the manner we will go about a full history reset, including with shared goals if the two users end their partnership and either does not want a saved history

 ## Syncs